joe-jordan/pylibtiff3d/README.md

 pylibtiff3d
 ===========

+**please do not install this, it is a stale fork.
+Please use the main pylibtiff library, which has `TIFF3D` support, from https://github.com/pearu/pylibtiff !
+Thanks.**

 a small extension to pylibtiff to enable the automatic parsing of 3D (multi-layered) TIFF files.

 ## Inclusion in pylibtiff!